When you become a student at Leeds Trinity University, you automatically become a member of the Students' Union, LTSU.

 Although the Students' Union works closely with the University, it’s an independent, student-led charity which represents your needs and enhances every aspect of university life.

 From the moment you arrive, the Students' Union is here to represent your needs.

 With a team of Course Reps and elected Student Council members, you can be sure that your voice will be heard and used to influence positive change at Leeds Trinity.

 You can get involved as a Course Rep, as part of a club or society, as a member of the Student Council, or by running for the role of President or Vice-President.

 Working with the Students' Union is a great opportunity to shape the student experience and gain valuable experience for your CV.

 Life on campus

 Your Students' Union is at the heart of entertainment on campus, organising a diverse programme of events and activities throughout the year – including Freshers’ Week and the Graduation Ball.

-There’s always something happening in StUdio, the main social space on campus, where you can relax, watch live sports and grab a bite to eat and drink.
+There's always something happening in The Student Bar, the main social space on campus, where you can relax, watch live sports and grab a bite to eat and drink.